INSECT SCREENS (FRAMED)

 DO check your mesh regularly to catch any rips or problems quickly for repairs.

 DO NOT use solvents or harsh detergents on any of the insect screen parts, frame or mesh.

-1 - Carefully remove any loose deposits with a wet sponge.
+1 - Carefully remove any loose surface deposits with a wet sponge by gently rubbing.

-5 - A quick wipe over with an absorbent cloth chamois will prevent water marks from forming.
+4 - Rinse the surfaces with clean fresh water after cleaning to remove all residues.
+A quick wipe-over with an absorbent cloth or chamois will prevent water marks from forming.